-- .1 Graffiti resistant coating product is selected as a standard of quality and based on manufacturer's recommendations for execution.
-Application procedure and coverage rates to be in conformance with submitted recommendation of application rates suggested, approved manufacturers standards and as a minimum that specified herein.
+.1 Graffiti resistant coating product is selected as a standard of quality and based on manufacturer's recommendations for execution.
+Application procedure and coverage

 - .2 Performance: Product shall penetrate the surface of the material to which it is applied.
-Anti-graffittiant to be unaffected by ultraviolet light, ozone, water deicers and acids.

-- .3 Anti-graffittiant:

-- .1 Water-based

-- .2 Colour: clear

-- .3 Acceptable Manufacturer and Product

-- .1 Manufacturer: Trion Tensid AB

-- .2 Product: AGS 3502

-- .4 Locations: Apply graffiti resistant coating to exterior building face.
+Anti-graffittiant to be unaffected by ultraviolet light, ozone, water deicers and acids. - .3 Anti-graffittiant : - .1 Water-based - .2 Colour: clear - .3 Acceptable Manufacturer and Product - .1 Trion Tensid AB AGS 3502 (or approved equal in accordance with B7). - .4 Locations: - .1 Apply graffiti resistant coating to exterior building face. - .1 Exclude brick - .2 Provide coating to 151.2 m2 (1628 sq. ft.) applied from grade to the first 2438 mm (8'-0") of cladding. - .3 Provide coating to 124.6 m2 (1341 sq. ft.) applied from the intermediate roof to the first 2438 mm (8-0") of cladding.
+Area extends past the edges of the roof along the building face as shown on A201. - .4 Provide coating to 262.3 m2 (2823 sq. ft.) applied from the high roof down to the uppermost 2438 mm (8'-0") of cladding.

-- .1 Examine substrates and conditions, with Applicator present, under which anti-graffiti coatings will be applied for compliance with application requirements. - .1 Apply coatings after unsatisfactory conditions have been corrected. - .2 Start of application is construed as Applicator's acceptance of substrate. - .2 Coordination of Work: Review other sections in which primers or other coatings are provided to ensure compatibility of substrates. - .1 If a potential incompatibility of primers exists, obtain confirmation of primer's ability to be top coated with materials specified before proceeding.

-- .2 Notify Contract Administrator about anticipated problems before using the coatings specified over substrates primed by others. - .3 Existing coatings that do not meet ASTM D3359-90 with a minimum rating of 4A or 4B must be removed
+- .1 Examine substrates and conditions, with Applicator present, under which anti-graffiti coatings will be applied for compliance with application requirements. - .1 Apply coatings after unsatisfactory conditions have been corrected. - .2 Start of application is construed as Applicator's acceptance of substrate. - .2 Coordination of Work: Review other sections in which primers or other coatings are provided to ensure compatibility of substrates. - .1 If a potential incompatibility of primers exists, obtain confirmation of primer's ability to be top coated with materials specified before proceeding. - .2 Notify Contract Administrator about anticipated problems before using the coatings specified over substrates primed by others. - .3 Existing coatings that do not meet ASTM D3359-90 with a minimum rating of 4A or 4B must be removed